perlang-org/perlang-docs/content/_index.md

   puts "You called #{method_name} with #{args}" end

-# (Note: parentheses for methods are not mandatory in Ruby.)
+# (Note: parentheses for method calls are not mandatory in Ruby.
+The
+# line below calls the "foo" method defined above.)
 foo
 ```